JoseSK999/sha256_fhe/tutorial.md

 ## Intro

 In this tutorial we will go through the steps to turn a regular sha256 implementation into its homomorphic version.
-We will explain the basics of the sha256 function first, and then how to implement it homomorphically with performance considerations.
-Finally we will discuss design choices and further improvements yet to be made.
+We explain the basics of the sha256 function first, and then how to implement it homomorphically with performance considerations.

 ## Sha256